carpentries-incubator/lc-litsearchr/_episodes/09-matrices.md

+---
+title: "Matrices"
+teaching: 0
+exercises: 0
+questions:
+- "What are matrices in R?"
+objectives:
+- "Successfully use matrices in R"
+keypoints:
+- "Matrices behave as two-dimensional vectors"
+---

 # Matrices
 Matrices behave as two-dimensional vectors.
-They are faster to access and index than data frames (described below), but less flexible in that every value in a matrix must be of the same data type (integer, numeric, character, etc.).
+They are faster to access and index than data frames, but less flexible in that every value in a matrix must be of the same data type (integer, numeric, character, etc.).
 If one is changed, implicit conversion to the next data type that could contain all values is performed.

 ~~~
 rowMeans(mat)